kilnfi/solhint-rules/README.md

 - The other storage pointers declared inside a function are prefixed with a dollar sign `$`.
 - The storage variables (non-constant & non-immutable) are prefixed with a dollar sign `$`.
 - The struct fields cannot be prefixed with a dollar sign `$` or an underscore `_`.

+## kiln-rules/no-vm-random-address

+Prevents the usage of vm.randomAddress(), prefer using fuzzing + vm.assume() instead to leverage fuzzing capabilities of foundry.